JEFfersusu/PANDA/README.md

 # HVLO-YOLO
-HVLO-YOLO: An Ultra-Lightweight Detection Model for High-voltage Line Obstacles
+**Official PyTorch implementation of "HVLO-YOLO: An Ultra-Lightweight Detection Model for High-voltage Line Obstacles"**